 RGSoC-Orga Slack Team

-All RGSoC participants will be invited to our Slack RGsoC-Orga Team.
-This is currently our favourite channel of communication and we set up several channels with different purposes so that you won’t miss any important information.
+All RGSoC participants will be invited to our RGsoC-Orga Slack team channel.
+We set up several channels with different purposes so that you won’t miss any important information.
 You can also talk with each other via private message.

 The daily log is a short list of things you do each day — a summary in the form of bullet points is perfectly fine.
-The Teams App will be the place to put these, you just have to login and go to Status Updates on the top of the page.
+To enter these, login into the Teams App and go to Status Updates on the top of the page.

-Besides keeping your team in the loop, it’ll get you familiar with good team practice, and with the high level of transparency that is typical for Open Source development.
-It will also help you greatly with self-reflection.
+This is great for self-reflection, will keep your team in the loop, plus it will get you familiar with good team practice and with the high level of transparency that is typical for Open Source development.

-Set up a shared calendar for you and your pair and schedule regular, dedicated times for checking on your schedules.
+Set up a shared calendar for you and your teammate.
+Plan regular, dedicated times for checking on your schedules.
 Once a week is minimum.
-Besides recurring events such as communication to your mentor and supervisor, there will be single social events (see below) that shouldn’t get lost.
+Besides recurring events such as communication to your mentor and supervisor, there will be social events (see below) that shouldn’t get lost.

-Here you’ll see a sample schedule for one week.
-It serves as a guide and gives you an impression on how to organize your Summer of Code.
+Below is a sample schedule for one week.
+This example serves as a guide to give you an impression on how to organize your project.

 Optional: Your Own Team Blog

-If you are a blogger and write about stuff of your interest anyways, why not set up a dedicated RGSoC team blog?
-Or maybe you wanna start blogging for the Summer?
-We can only support this.
-But we also state explicitly that a blog is not mandatory.
+If you are already an active Blogger, why not set up a dedicated RGSoC team blog?
+Or maybe you want to start for the program.
+We actively encourage this, but stress that a blog is not mandatory.

-A blog can be a great place for a more general recap of your project work, reflections about your learning time and experiences, or reports about events you took part in.
+A blog can be a great place for a more general recap of your project work, reflections about your learning time and experiences, or reports on events you took part in.

-At Rails Girls Summer of Code you work hard and learn new stuff every day.
+During Rails Girls Summer of Code you will work hard and learn new stuff every day.
 To make this an even more complete experience for you, we’d like you to join your local developer community and, if possible, even attend a great conference.